 When I was in pastry school I couldn’t wait to get to quarter four.
 It was the fourth rotation of six, the fancy dessert and petit four section of the year and a half long program.
 The pastry school I attended is a fully equipped working bakery.
 Pastries, desserts, pies, tarts, bread and cakes made are sold in the college cafe, served in the on campus, culinary student run, restaurants and are open to the public.
 We even took orders for wedding cakes!
 The bakery is completely run by students and two teaching chefs.
 When I reflect back, it’s quite remarkable what came out of that bakery then, and continues today.

 We also serviced a community high tea once a quarter.
 The cutest little petite fours were created especially for this event.
 Those little cakes that are fussed over to the nth degree, perfectly cut to square with exacting buttercream edges and detailed chocolate work.

 And it did.

 This tea cake recipe is similar to the French pastry, financier and the Australian pastry, friand.
 The difference is financier are traditionally baked in gold-bar like mini tea cake molds.
 Friands tend to be round in shape and have some sort of inclusion such as fruit, nuts, chocolate (yes, I know!) or coconut, for example.

-But it’s the butter and almonds that shine in these simple little tea cakes, no matter what you call them.
+But it’s the butter and almond flour that shine in these simple mini tea cakes, no matter what you call them.
 Browning the butter is completely worth the 5-7 minutes it takes to create a little something extra special.
-All those little specks of brown bits with their toasty-nutty notes make a fabulous addition to these little bites.
+All those little specks of brown bits with their toasty-nutty notes make a fabulous addition to these little tea cakes.